View

 Video Producer

-BU College of Fine Arts Video Producer Michael Rotiroti has experience creating long-form documentary films airing on HBO, The Discovery Channel, and MTV Films.
-Most recently, he worked on HBO's Murder in Boston, as the Director of Photography.
-He also assisted on a few Union productions like Netflix’s Don’t Look Up and Disney’s American Horror […]
+BU College of Fine Arts Video Producer Michael Rotiroti has experience creating long-form documentary films highlighting injustice and telling the stories of those normally unheard.
+With projects airing on Netflix, HBO, The Discovery Channel, MTV Films and ESPN, Michael’s work has been side by side with the nation’s best producers.
+Most notably, he worked on HBO’s Murder in […]

 • William Rounds